IepIweidieng/TJAPlayer3/tja.md

 # TJA Format and on

+* First created: 2022-02-01 (UTC+8)
+* Last changed: 2024-09-08 (UTC+8)

 This is an unofficial compilation and commentation of the TJA format & its related formats.

 This article aims at providing a comprehensive enough overview & possible etymologies and addressing undocumented corner cases.

-This article is still *in construction*:
+This article is still *in construction* and will be updated at times.
+It's recommended to check [its change history](https://github.com/IepIweidieng/TJAPlayer3/commits/gh-pages/tja.md) regularly.

 * Information requiring verification is included and is marked with *(?)*.
-* Missing, inaccurate, or even incorrect information is possible, especially about less known software behaviors, due to insufficient or misunderstood references.
-If it is the case, please do not hesitate to edit this article to fix it.
+* Missing, inaccurate, or even incorrect information is possible, even if such information is not marked with *(?)*, especially about less known software behaviors, due to insufficient or misunderstood references.
+If it is the case, please do not hesitate to [edit this article](https://github.com/IepIweidieng/TJAPlayer3/edit/gh-pages/tja.md) to fix it.
 * The terminologies introduced in this article are not finalized and might be subject to changes.

+Also see [TODO](#TODO) for known issues and planned changes of this article.

 This article also contains tentative proposals by the main maintainer ([@IepIweidieng](https://github.com/IepIweidieng)) of this article.
 These proposals are explicitly expressed to be *Proposal*s and are subject to changes.